Brand Reputation: Strategy, Tips & Guide [2026]

 To start building your brand reputation management strategy, you should know your current reputation.

-Having a reference point is important because it allows you to check if your further actions (that we’ll discuss in the next steps) really improve your reputation.
+Having a reference point is important because it allows you to check if your further actions (that we’ll discuss in the next steps) really enhance brand reputation.

 How to do it in practice?